Points vs Electronic Ignition

 Keeping Things Original

-When it came time to rebuild the motor in my 1965 GTO, it made good sense to replace the original rope main-seal with a neoprene type.
-To me, that took little away from it's originality.
+When it came time to rebuild the motor in my old 1965 GTO, it made good sense to replace the original rope main-seal with a neoprene type.
+To me, it was a worthwhile upgrade that took little away from it's originality.

 389 Pontiac engine